BrianSeong99/Agglayer_PessimisticProof/README.md

   </p>
 </div>

-This repo explains the design and the usage of Pessimistic Proof in AggLayer.
+This repo explains the design and the usage of Pessimistic Proof in Agglayer.
 It compares the bench performance of running pessimistic proof in SP1, Valida, and Risc0 zkVMs.

 # Table of Contents